mivade/tornadose/README.rst

 Usage
 -----

-A simple example of usage:
+A simple example of using server-sent events (a.k.a.
+EventSource):

 .. code-block:: python